Sanjay Gandhi: Role during the Emergency

 In 1974, the opposition-led protests and strikes had caused a widespread disturbance in many parts of the country and badly affected the government and the economy.
-On 25 June 1975 following an adverse court decision against her, Indira Gandhi declared a national emergency, suspended elections, censored the press and suspended some constitutional freedoms for national security purposes.
+On 25 June 1975 following an adverse court decision against her, Indira Gandhi declared a national emergency, suspended elections, censored the press and suspended some constitutional freedoms, claiming national security purposes.
 Non-Congress governments throughout the country were dismissed.
-Thousands of people, including several Indian independence activists like Jaya Prakash Narayan and Jivatram Kripalani, who were against the Emergency were arrested.
+Thousands of people, including several Indian independence activists like Jayaprakash Narayan and J. B. Kripalani, who were against the Emergency were arrested.

 In the extremely hostile political environment just before and soon after the Emergency, Gandhi rose in importance as Indira's adviser.
 With the defections of former loyalists, Gandhi's influence with Indira and the government increased dramatically, although he was never in an official or elected position.
 According to Mark Tully, "His inexperience did not stop him from using the power his mother, Indira, had taken to terrorise the administration, setting up what was in effect a police state."

 It was said that during the Emergency, he virtually ran India along with his friends, especially Bansi Lal.
 It was also quipped that Gandhi had total control over his mother and that the government was run by the PMH (Prime Minister House) rather than the PMO (Prime Minister Office).
 He "recruited into the party thousands of younger people, who used threats and force to intimidate rivals and those who opposed Mrs Gandhi's authority or his own."

 During the emergency, Indira declared a 20-point economic programme for development.
 Sanjay also declared his own much shorter five points programme promoting: